|

 would be a meaningful experience for the members.
 Even here in South Korea, my wife and I normally prepare a special kind

+of worship service for this very important Sunday in the life of the Church.
 In our migrant workers community in Kang Nam Presbyterian Church we are celebrating World-wide Communion Sunday

 as well.
 In the light of this occasion let me share with you insights into the text written by Paul for the first century

-Into the cup of life, believers are poured in as
+Christians in Corinth.
+ONE Into the cup of life, believers are poured in as

 catalysts for transforming the character of life in society.
 There are many people including Christians who are indifferent